cradleai/LKS-Dataset/README.md

 The current version of the LKS dataset can be accessed [here](https://rdm.uq.edu.au/files/542dc8a0-7ed2-11ea-9b07-87e97005c7b7).

 The download comprises the 0.14 TB dataset compressed in 7z format.
 The uncompressed size of the dataset is 0.99 TB.
 This is considerably larger than dataset size quoted in the associated paper (300GB), as we made the decision to release the raw TIF images instead of the preprocessed image patches.
-This will allow researchers interested in using the the dataset to study alternative preprocessing methods to those described in our paper.
+This will allow researchers interested in using the dataset to study alternative preprocessing methods to those described in our paper.

 # Citation
 Please cite the following paper when using this data for your research: